MinchinWeb/blog.minchin.ca/content/20100707-trb-transportation-research-board-bibliography-style-for-word-20072010.md

 It would appear that changes made in recent version of Word (Word 2016, at least) have broken this.
-The format appears to be similiar, but I haven't (yet) had time to investigate what's changed.
+The format appears to be similar, but I haven't (yet) had time to investigate what's changed.

 So, for now, this sadly doesn't work with Word 2016.